Phionanamugga/iReporter-API/README.md

 8. Admin can change the ​ status​​ of a record to either ​ under investigation, rejected ​ (in the event of a false claim)​ ​ or​ resolved ( ​ in the event that the claim has been investigated and resolved)​

 ### Running Tests

 - Install nosetest
+-Install pytest
 - Navigate to project root
 - Use `nosetests tests/` to run the tests
+- To run the tests with coverage, use `nosetests --with-coverage --cover-package=api && coverage report` -Use `pytest test_userview.py`to test the user views -Use `pytest test_recordviews.py` to test record views
 - To run the tests with coverage, use `nosetests --with-coverage --cover-package=api && coverage report`